-- Integration of knowledge of molecular mechanisms of the immune system with the pathogenesis of a range of clinically relevant immune and immunohaematological diseases/disorders through critical discussion of the above in 2 one hour extended essays (from a choice of 5)
+- Integration of knowledge of molecular mechanisms of the immune system with the pathogenesis of a range of clinically relevant immune and immunohaematological diseases/disorders through critical discussion of the above in 1 one hour extended essays in the exam

-- Group work contribution forms part of coursework mark and allows students to reflect on their individual contribution and that of other to the poster.
+- Group work contribution forms part of coursework mark and allows students to reflect on their individual contribution and that of others to the case study presentation

 Thus, the summative assessment for this module consists of:

-- Group study of the immunopathogenesis of a particular infectious organism with the assessment based on a poster presentation by the group individuals during teaching week 10 or 11 for 4 hours
+- Group study of a clinically relevant case study with the assessment based on a presentation by the group individuals during teaching week 10 or 11

-- 2 hour examination in which students write 2 extended essays from a choice of 5
+- Examination in which students write 1 extended essays from a choice

 Formative assessment and feedback

-- Formative feedback is given on preparation of the coursework poster in group tutorials (available on 3-4 dates by appointment)
+- Formative feedback is given on preparation of the coursework presentation tutorials

 - Formative feedback on examination style essay structure and content includes class discussion of past examination questions during revision week